-Koh Samui shrooms are commonly used in traditional Thai medicine to treat a variety of ailments, including fatigue, anxiety, and depression and are also said to improve cognitive function and memory.
+Koh Samui shrooms are commonly used in traditional Thai medicine to treat various ailments, including fatigue, anxiety, and depression and are also said to improve cognitive function and memory.

-People report that the high from these mushrooms is quite strong, with a psychedelic experience that can be confusing or disorientating with strong visual hallucinations.
+People report that the high from these mushrooms is formidable but certainly not the strongest available.
+The psychedelic experience from this shroom can be confusing or disorientating with strong visual hallucinations.
 The high is also described as being high-energy and euphoric.